jfcloutier/karma_system/research_fellowship/search_spaces.md

 ### Resource space

 * What: Searching for food while avoiding collisions
-* Why: To maintain fitness
+* Why: To maintain wellbeing

 ### Niche space